GENERIC NAME: metformin

 BRAND NAME: Glucophage, Glucophage XR, Glumetza, Fortamet, Riomet

-DRUG CLASS AND MECHANISM: Metformin is an oral medication that lowers blood glucose (sugar) and is used for treating type 2 diabetes.
+DRUG CLASS AND MECHANISM: Metformin is an oral medication that lowers blood glucose (sugar) by influencing the body's sensitivity to insulin and is used for treating type 2 diabetes.
 Insulin is a hormone produced by the pancreas that controls glucose levels in blood by reducing the amount of glucose made by the liver and by increasing the removal of glucose from the blood by muscle and fat tissues.
-As a result, blood glucose levels fall.
+As a result, insulin causes blood glucose levels fall.
 Diabetes caused by a decrease in production of insulin that causes increased production of glucose by the liver, and reduced uptake (and effects) of insulin on fat and muscle tissues.
 Metformin acts by increasing the sensitivity of liver, muscle, fat, and other tissues to the uptake and effects of insulin.
 These actions lower the level of sugar in the blood.

 Report Problems to the Food and Drug Administration